Shopping Links

 US DVD Review

 The DVD is a triple feature with the other two sequels, and is a basic but decent production; see the review of Project A-ko 2 for details on the disc.
-This particular movie unfortunately has the credits sequence changed; the original text was interspersed with shots from the opening sequence and a couple of additional pictures toward the end, which on this disc was replaced with the montage from the credits of the second movie.
+This particular movie unfortunately has the end credits sequence changed; the original text was interspersed with shots from the opening sequence and a couple of additional pictures toward the end, which on this disc was replaced with the montage from the credits of the second movie.
 On the bright side, the VHS version included a bonus (and mostly live action) music video of the catchy end theme which is available in the special features section of the menu.
 That video, at the end, has a group picture that originally closed the credits of this movie.

-Content Guide
+Parental Guide

 Violence: 1 - Not a whole lot of fighting, especially by Project A-ko standards.